6chinwei/codepen-fetcher/README.md

 An unofficial CodePen Node.js library built with TypeScript, capable of fetching the HTML, CSS, and JS source code of public Pens without authentication.
 It is designed for use in workflow automation tasks.

-This library uses a workaround to retrieve data via the `https://codepen.io/graphql` API, which may break if the API changes.
+This library uses a workaround to retrieve data via the `https://codepen.io/graphql` API.

 ## Installation
 ```bash